hassanisk/wdi-project-1/README.md

 #WDI-Project-1

-Welcome to **"Alien Attack"** web application game.
-First project for *WDI-LONDON* **Alien Attack** can be found [here] (https://alienattack.herokuapp.com/).
+Welcome to the **"Alien Attack"** web application game.
+This is the first project for *WDI-LONDON*.<br>
+A hosted version can be found [here] (https://alienattack.herokuapp.com/).
+The code can be viewed [here] (https://github.com/hassanisk/wdi-project-1).
 ##Introduction
-**"Alien Attack"** is a one player shooting game based on the famous **Duck-Hunt** game. **Duck-Hunt** first released in Japan on April 21, 1984.
-Using JavaScript, I recreated this game for my first project after 3 weeks  at General Assembly (Web Development Immersive course).
+**"Alien Attack"** is a one player shooting game based on the famous game **Duck-Hunt**. **Duck-Hunt** was first released in Japan on April 21, 1984.
+Using JavaScript, I recreated this game for my first project, after only 3 weeks at General Assembly (Web Development Immersive course).
 ##How To PLAY
 ###Main

 <img width="476" alt="screen shot 2017-03-21 at 15 34 30" src="http://i.imgur.com/8DgzUWJ.jpg"> <br>
-This is the main interface when the game starts.
-The grid with the planets are is the main body where the game will actually happen.
+This is the main interface once the game starts.
+The grid, where the planets are located, is the main area where the game happens.
 The red start button on top is used to start the game.
-The amount of ammo, score and restart option are located on the left side of the grid.
+The amount of ammunition, score and restart option are located on the left-hand side of the grid.
 ###Start

 <img width="476" alt="screen shot 2017-03-21 at 15 34 30" src="http://i.imgur.com/rXO3wCO.jpg"><br>
-Once the game has started, UFOs will start to spawn from the right side of the grid.
-Once clicked inside the grid,the amount of ammos will minus 1 but the score will add 1 only when an UFO is eliminated.
+When the game starts, UFOs will appear from the right hand side of the grid.
+When the player clicks inside the grid, their ammunition will decrease by 1, but the player's score will only increase by a point when a UFO is eliminated.
-Clicking on UFOs would eliminate them, but not when they are located behind the planets or the grass.
+The player can 'eliminate' a UFOs by clicking on it, but they will not be able to do this when the UFOs are located behind the planets or the grass.
-If player's score reaches 5 the speed of the ufo will increase, as well at score of 10.
+If a player's score reaches 5, then the speed of the UFOs will increase.
+This will also happen when the player's score reaches 10.

 ###End

 <img width="476" alt="screen shot 2017-03-21 at 15 34 30" src="http://i.imgur.com/DJwhbKa.jpg"><br>
-The game will end when the player ran out of ammo.
-Player could press on the hazard button to nuke the whole galaxy!
-A restart button could be used to reset.
+The game will end when the player runs out of ammunition.
+The player can press on the hazard button to detonate a nuclear weapon, which will destroy the whole galaxy!
+The restart button can then be used to reset the game.
 ##Further Work
-I would like to include more levels with a higher UFO speed and a timer for each level.
-At the moment there is no indication between the difference of the levels.
-A message should be added.
+I would like to add further levels with a higher UFO speed and a timer for each level.
+At the moment, there is no indication of different levels.
+A message should be added, telling the player that they have reached a new level.
-Make it responsive since this version is not mobile friendly.
+I would like to make it responsive since this version is not mobile friendly.

 ##Tools